Josh Shapiro: Pennsylvania House of Representatives

-While a state representative, Shapiro was one of the first public backers of then-Senator Barack Obama for president in 2008.
+While a state representative, Shapiro was one of the first public backers of then-Senator Barack Obama's candidacy for president in 2008.
 This was in contrast with much of the Pennsylvania Democratic political establishment, which supported Hillary Clinton in the presidential primary.

 From 2006 through 2017, Shapiro also practiced corporate law at the firm Stradley, Ronon, Stevens, and Young in Philadelphia.